-In this article, we’ll Introduce what we feel are the best smokers for beginners and the budding pitmaster who is just starting out.
-We’ll group them by fuel type – charcoal, electric, gas, pellet, or a combination.
+In this article, we review the best smokers for beginners and the budding pitmasters who are just starting out.
+We group them by fuel type for easy reference – charcoal, electric, gas, pellet, or a combination.

 So before you click “buy” or gallop out to a can’t-miss sale, you should probably read this article.